wleite/wleite.github.io/_posts/2025-02-16-scaling-data-streams-without-breaking-a-sweat-or-your-servers.md

 	•	Where the magic begins.
 Sources: IoT devices, logs, APIs, databases.
 	•	Tools: Kafka, Kinesis.
 	2. Processing Layer
-	•	The brain of your operation.
+	•	The brain of your operation.gimt
 	•	Real-time transformations: filtering, aggregation, and windowing.
 	3. Storage & Querying Layer
 	•	The vault where your precious data lives.
 Databases: Druid, ClickHouse, Rockset.